EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 >
 > FlashRecruit is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 All applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.

+*Side Note: I used [text.io](https://textio.com/) in the writing of this job post and I'm very happy with the results!*

 # Interview Process